greenfork/kisa/README.md

 ## Zen

-1. Programmer should be able to perfect their tool.
+* Programmer must be able to perfect their tool.
-2. Choice is a burden.
+* Choice is a burden.

 ## Requirements